ocaml/ocaml.org/data/planet/ocamllabs/highlights-from-recent-sessions.md

 <h4>Extensible variants</h4>

-<p>Since the compiler hacking group only meets for an evening every couple of months or so, most of the <a href="https://github.com/ocamllabs/compiler-hacking/wiki/Things-to-work-on">projects we work on</a> are designed so that it's possible to implement them in a few hours.  <a href="http://www.lpw25.net/">Leo</a>'s proposal for extensible variants is a notable exception, <a href="https://sympa.inria.fr/sympa/arc/caml-list/2012-01/msg00050.html">predating</a> both the <a href="http://ocamllabs.github.io/compiler-hacking/2013/09/17/compiler-hacking-july-2013.html">compiler hacking group</a> and <a href="http://anil.recoil.org/2012/10/19/announcing-ocaml-labs.html">OCaml Labs</a> itself.</p>
+<p>Since the compiler hacking group only meets for an evening every couple of months or so, most of the <a href="https://github.com/ocamllabs/compiler-hacking/wiki/Things-to-work-on">projects we work on</a> are designed so that it's possible to implement them in a few hours.  <a href="http://www.lpw25.net/">Leo</a>'s proposal for extensible variants is a notable exception, <a href="https://sympa.inria.fr/sympa/arc/caml-list/2012-01/msg00050.html - [1 Client error: Number of redirects hit maximum amount]">predating</a> both the <a href="http://ocamllabs.github.io/compiler-hacking/2013/09/17/compiler-hacking-july-2013.html">compiler hacking group</a> and <a href="http://anil.recoil.org/2012/10/19/announcing-ocaml-labs.html">OCaml Labs</a> itself.</p>

 <p>Extensible variants generalise exceptions: with Leo's patch the exception type <code>exn</code> becomes a particular instance of a class of types that can be defined by the user rather than a special builtin provided by the compiler:</p>
 <div class="highlight"><pre><code class="language-ocaml" data-lang="ocaml"><span></span><span class="c">(* Define an extensible variant type *)</span>